AlaskaAirlines/auro/src/CONTRIBUTING.md

 ### Push branch and submit pull request

 One you have committed new work to your feature branch, be sure to push your updates to the Github repository.
 Depending on your IDE or CLI configuration this may be a manual or automatic step.

-To submit a new pull request, please go to [https://github.com/AlaskaAirlines](https://github.com/AlaskaAirlines) to find your project and submit the Pull Request.

 On the pull request page, the new pull request should be `[your-new-branch] into [master]`